-- If the ball was last touched by the defensive team then the ball is replaced on the closest endpoint of the throw-in line. - 'corner kick' point.
-The 'corner kick' points are located as indicated in Section 1.2. - If the ball was last touched by the offensive team then the ball is placed at the intersection of the halfway line and the throw in line on the halfway line on the side of the field the ball went out.
+- If the ball was last touched by the defensive team then the ball is replaced on the closest endpoint of the throw-in line. - If the ball was last touched by the offensive team then the ball is placed at the intersection of the halfway line and the throw in line on the side of the field the ball went out.